DankMiner/BitcoinII-Core/README.md

 Testing
 -------

-BitcoinII inherits BitcoinII Core's extensive unit, functional, fuzz, and integration testing infrastructure and adds or modifies tests where required for BitcoinII-specific functionality.
+BitcoinII inherits Bitcoin Core's extensive unit, functional, fuzz, and integration testing infrastructure and adds or modifies tests where required for BitcoinII-specific functionality.